gregneagle/PlistEditor/README.md

 The web app need only read and write plists as strings.

 To play with the demo, open plisteditor.html in your browser.

+For extra fun, paste a complex plist like a Munki manifest or a Munki pkginfo file into the plist pane.